-Tahini fudge is an indulgence without the guilt.
+Tahini fudge is pure indulgence with a few added benefits.
 Packed with healthy fats and no refined sugar, you can eat this stuff for breakfast and feel like this day's got nothing on you.

 Gosh, I feel like I should have some great story leading into this recipe but the truth is, I don’t.